LBHackney-IT/Data-Platform-Playbook/docs/training-modules/module-2.md

 ## Prerequisites

-Please ensure that both [module 0][module_0] and [module 1][module_1] is completed before proceeding.
+Please ensure that both [Module 0][module_0] and [Module 1][module_1] is completed before proceeding.
+You will need the names of the tables that were created from completing Module 1.

 ## Step-by-step instructions

 ### 1. Developing the job script in a Jupyter notebook

 1. Launch the sandbox notebook following [this guide][sagemaker_article].
-1. Open the notebook template called "using-pyspark.ipynb".
+1. Open the notebook template called `using-pyspark.ipynb`.
     * Familiarise yourself with the steps (variables, reading, transforming and writing data).
-    * Duplicate the template, saving it in the sandbox folder, and rename it.
+    * Duplicate the template, saving it in the sandbox folder, and rename it (you can append your name to the name of the file).

-1. Prototype your own ETL job to transform the data in PySpark.
+1. Prototype your own ETL (Extract Transform Load) job to transform the data in PySpark.
    The [PySpark By Examples website][pyspark_by_example] is a handy resource to write your code.

-Please try the following things on your data:
+   **Please try the following things on your data:**
     * Load the Covid Locations dataset into the notebook.
+         * You will first need to set the variables in the first cell, see the "TODO" comments.
+         The datasets will be the same as the last step in Module 1 training.
     * Print out the schema and the first few rows of data to check it has imported correctly.
     * Change a column name: rename `location` to `country`.
-    * Load the Covid Vaccinations dataset into the notebook.
+    * Load the Covid Vaccinations dataset into the notebook - Repeat the 2 steps above.
     * Cast a column to a different type e.g. a string date to date type.
     * Join the two tables to a single output using the `country` column.